NORTHERN THAILAND - IT'S A VIBE

-There are trips you can do around Chiang Mai and Northern Thaiand up to the hill tribes for trekking.
+You can travel around Chiang Mai and Northern Thailand up to the hill tribes for trekking.
 The trips last about 2/3 days and run most days from the city.
-They give you the perfect chance to breathe some mountain air and see how much walking you can handle in the heat.
-Trust us when we say, it gets damn hot up in the mountains!
-On our Northern Thailand trip, we are actually lucky enough to stay with one of the hill tribes, so you can enjoy a real authentic experience and a taste for the culture we stay overnight.
-A tru experience, you won't get anywhere else.
+They give you a perfect chance to breathe some mountain air and see how much walking you can handle in the heat.
+Trust us when we say it gets damn hot up in the mountains!
+On our Northern Thailand trip, we are actually lucky enough to stay overnight with one of the hill tribes, so you can enjoy a real authentic experience and get a taste of the culture.
+A TruExclusive, you won't get anywhere else.

 The majority of the treks will stay with the ‘Karen’ people, though others will stop at ‘Long Neck’ villages.
-During your time in the village you’re welcome to walk around and talk with the local people, learn handicrafts or sit with a few of the villagers.
+During your time in the village, you’re welcome to walk around and talk with the local people, learn handicrafts or sit with a few of the villagers.
 You may even get to test your drinking ability and accept some ‘Lao Pa’ (jungle whiskey, probably better known as moonshine).
 While you’re putting your drinking abilities to the test, why not test your stomach at the same time!?
-Some northern specialties are also worth a mention, such as 'Lap Moo'.
+Some northern specialities are also worth a mention, such as 'Lap Moo'.
 Lap is traditionally minced raw pork mixed with chillies and other spices.
-Eaten raw, this dish may scream ‘e-coli central’, but trust us, it is absolutely delicious and we do recommend it!
+Eaten raw, this dish may scream ‘e-coli central’, but trust us, it is absolutely delicious, and we do recommend trying it!